 - Certificates are managed by the user a personal (self signed) certificate can be created using the DriveLock Application. - Certificates are administered using DriveLock.
-The Certificates (public key) are stored by DriveLock in a database. - User certificates are administered in an existing PKI using Microsoft Active Directory without any involvement by DriveLock. - User certificates are administered in a third-party Windows compatible-environment without any involvement by DriveLock
+The Certificates (public key) are stored by DriveLock in a database. - User certificates are administered in an existing PKI using Microsoft Active Directory without any involvement by DriveLock. - User certificates are administered in an existing PKI using Microsoft Active Directory without any involvement by DriveLock.